 5/ Consulting & Research Projects

 We are problem solvers at heart.
 Different sports professionals or startups have crossed their paths with STB previously, and in some cases, I have provided some form of assistance to them in terms of developing or workshopping their product or idea.
 At the moment, we are trying to setup a research project (between a sports team and a startup) and I am in the process of helping a startup with validating their product.

 6/ What else is next?

-There are a few things I am planning out for next year (2021) based on things that I have learned since relaunching back at the start of 2019.
+There are a few things I am planning out for 2021 (and beyond) based on things that I have learned since relaunching back at the start of 2019.
 A bunch of ideas that are sitting in my head include (not in any order):